magento/devdocs/guides/v2.2/extension-dev-guide/xss-protection.md

 <!-- For v2.4+ -->
 <script>
 let phrase = "Hi, my name is <?= $escaper->escapeJs($myName) ?>";
-//Do not use HTMl context methods like escapeUrl let redirectUrl = "<?= $escaper->escapeJs($myUrl) ?>";
+//Do not use HTML context methods like escapeUrl let redirectUrl = "<?= $escaper->escapeJs($myUrl) ?>";
 location.href = redirectUrl;
 </script>